RawIron/webserver-simplest/README.md

-## A very simple Web Server implementation
+## A very simple Web Server Implementation

+* only GET requests
+* takes the path of the resource and returns the content of the file
+* request is assigned to one thread, taken from a thread pool

 ### Quick Start